I went from a productive, let’s get stuff done, individual to an individual who chose to squander 24 hours every day.

 I was fortunate (again) to listen to Janice Simon speak.
 She was our guest presenter for the September NAPO Houston meeting (aka National Association of Productivity and Professional Organizers).
 She … Continue reading Organize Your Brain: Fun Tidbits to Improve Your Daily Life

-Give gratitude, meditate, 30 minute yoga routine, shower, dry hair, apply lotion and make-up, dress to impress, fix cup of coffee, create to-do list for the day, write a check … Continue reading 11 Tips to Create “Grit” Within
+What’s Your To-Do List?
+Give gratitude, meditate, 30 minute yoga routine, shower, dry hair, apply lotion and make-up, dress to impress, fix cup of coffee, create to-do list for the … Continue reading 11 Tips to Create “Grit” Within

 No matter who you are or where you live, no matter how much money you make or how you spend your days, at some point in your life, you will experience grief.
 Grief is the distress caused by being deprived of someone (or something).
 How do you deal with the paperwork left by a loved one who’s passed?